currinjs/CurrinJS/aio/content/guide/template-syntax.md

 Adding and removing the `disabled` *attribute* disables and enables the button.
 The value of the *attribute* is irrelevant, which is why you cannot enable a button by writing `<button disabled="false">Still Disabled</button>`.

-Setting the button's `disabled` *property*  (say, with an Angular binding) disables or enables the button.
+Setting the button's `disabled` *property*  (say, with an Currin binding) disables or enables the button.
 The value of the *property* matters.

 **The HTML attribute and the DOM property are not the same thing, even when they have the same name.**